jamesclancy/SafeCardGame/README.md

 ```

-I can also pull out the step inforamtion into a `currentStepInformation` function.
-I can then utilize if it is the players turn and the GameState.CurrentStep to select the classes for the steps like:
+I can also pull out the step information into a `currentStepInformation` function.
+I can then utilize if it is the player's turn and the GameState.CurrentStep to select the classes for the steps like:

 ```
 let yourCurrentStepClasses (player: Player) (gameState : GameState) (gamesStep: GameStep) =